 There are three different types of prison sentence:

-- Suspended sentences
+- Suspended sentence

-- Determinate sentences
+- Determinate sentence

-- Indeterminate sentences (including life sentences)
+- Indeterminate sentence (including life sentences)

 A court may give an adult offender a suspended prison sentence if the time they would otherwise spend in prison is under 12 months.
 Suspended prison sentences can be suspended for up to two years.

 If a court fixes the length of a prison sentence, it’s called a determinate sentence.
-For example, a Court may say an offender is sentenced to six years.
+For example, a court may say an offender is sentenced to six years.

 When an offender is given a determinate sentence, half of the sentence is served in custody and half of the sentence in the community.

 Offenders sentenced to 12 months or longer in prison will be put on licence when they are serving the second part of their sentence.
-This licence is supervised by the Probation Service and includes conditions that offenders must meet.
+This licence is supervised by the probation service and includes conditions that offenders must meet.

 A court can give a sentence setting the minimum time the offender must spend in prison.
 This is called an indeterminate sentence.

-For example, a Court may say an offender must go to prison ‘for a minimum of ten years’.
+For example, a court may say an offender must go to prison ‘for a minimum of ten years’.
 This minimum period set by the judge is called a tariff.

 If an offender is given an indeterminate sentence, they have no automatic right to be released.
 They will always serve the ‘minimum’ sentence set by the court.

-A life sentence means the offender will be subject to specific conditions for the rest of their life.
-But only one of these conditions may be a period of time in prison.
+A life sentence means the offender will be subject to specific conditions for the rest of their life, but only one of these conditions may be a period of time in prison.

-If an offender is released on licence, they’ll be under the supervision of the Probation Service and will have to follow specific rules.
+If an offender is released on licence, they’ll be under the supervision of the probation service and will have to follow specific rules.

 Life sentences must be given to offenders who are found guilty of murder.
 A judge may also choose to give a life sentence for serious offences, where the law allows.

-Types of sentences for young people
+Types of sentences for young people under UK law

 Courts have a range of different sentences they can give offenders aged 10-17.
 These include:

-If a young person between 12 and 17 years old is sentenced in the youth court, a DTO can last between four months and two years.
+If a young person aged between 12 and 17 years old is sentenced in the youth court, a DTO can last between four months and two years.